garrettmj5/Pitch-Effectiveness-/README.md

 # Pitch-Effectiveness-
 I collected team data to analyze trends for pitchers and their pitch effectiveness.
+The R Markdown file gives me contact rate and strikeout rate for certain pitches when the batter has two strikes on them.
+It let's me know what pitches are strikeout effective and which ones get hit in play.
+This is mainly for the pitching coach so they can see where our pitchers are effective with 2 strikes.